Harvey Woman Was Set To Buy The House She's Renting, Until Property Tax Bill Suddenly Skyrocketed

 But now?

-“Obviously, I won’t be able buy it if the taxes are that high,” Henderson said.
+“Obviously, I won’t be able to buy it if the taxes are that high,” Henderson said.

 Cook County records show the tax bill the past few years was about $2,500.

-But the 2020 bill – the first bill since Henderson moved in – more than doubled to $6,500.READ MORE: Construction Worker In Critical Condition After Hit-And-Run Crash On Bishop Ford Freeway
+But the 2020 bill – the first bill since Henderson moved in – more than doubled to $6,500.READ MORE: 2 Men Charged In Shooting That Killed One Armored Car Guard And Wounded Another, And With Later Shooting, Killing 2 Of Their Own Suspected Accomplices

 That is because Cook County Assessor Fritz Keagi’s Office reassessed the property value from $65,000 to nearly $111,000.